Rufflewind/imprint/docs/indexing.md

   - Store proofs within Ix using Exists, whenever the ICEs get fixed.
   - Could use a more general "Subtype" proof for downcasts (used for e.g. Ix::check)
+  - Add support for *compile-time* integers in `typenum` (note: for compile-time ones you sometimes want to store them "on the stack")

 ~~~rust
 [&I] -> &T